Leask/BRICKS/README.md

 ## Uasge

-* List all websites blocked by Chinese government
+* List all websites blocked by Indian government

     `$ ./bricks list`